jonydevcode/calculators-webapp/README.md

 # TODO

+- [ ] Replace the favicon with my own SVG
 - [ ] Make the Label + Input + Slider a component itself
 - [ ] Modify the Principal field to use the slider
 - [ ] Prettify the Principal field to use currency formatting and parsing